eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 Putting the majority of the pressure on the outside ski is fundamental to powerful, coordinated, and controlled turns.
 It may feel counter-intuitive at first, but the outside ski-only mentality can bring your level of skiing to the next level with this simple drill.

 **Description**
-The skier performs the task by lifting the inside ski off of the snow at the initiation of the turn throughout the completion of the turn; performing the entire turn balanced on the outside ski.
+The skier performs the task by lifting the inside ski off of the snow at the initiation of the turn and throughout the completion of the turn; performing the entire turn balanced on the outside ski.

 **Objectives**
 * Develops edging skill